MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] Advisors only need to disclose fees in cases where the investment is high-risk.
 - [ ] Advisors have no obligation to disclose conflicts of interest if they offer alternative investments.

-> **Explanation:** Advisors must disclose fees, conflicts of interest, and compensation structures fully and transparently, regardless of the risk level.
+> **Explanation:**( Advisors must disclose fees, conflicts of interest, and compensation structures fully and transparently, regardless of the risk level.)

----

 ### Which regulatory initiative emphasizes enhanced conflict-of-interest disclosure and improved suitability obligations?